Content & Social Media

 Live Shopping 8.1% Very high Instagram Live Interaction + exclusive deals

 These figures show that interactive and authentic content performs best on social media.
-Live shopping has the highest engagement (8.1%), while user-generated content offers the best conversion opportunities.
-For SMEs, this means you need to choose strategically: focus on content types that match your resources and target audience.
+Live shopping has the highest engagement (8.1%) while user-generated content offers the best conversion chances.
+For Belgian SMEs this means strategically choosing: focus on content types that match your resources and target audience.

 Authentic storytelling

 Consumers buy from brands they have an emotional connection with.
-Tell stories about your company, your team, and your customers.
-Show how your products improve people's lives.
+Tell stories about your business, your team and your customers.
+Show how your products improve people’s lives.

 User-generated content

 Customer photos and videos are pure gold for social commerce.
 They provide social proof and authentic product demonstrations.
-Encourage customers to share their experiences through hashtags and contests.
+Encourage customers to share their experiences via hashtags and contests.

 Educational content

 Information that adds value builds trust.
-Create tutorials, tips, and how-to content around your products.
-This positions your company as an expert and increases the likelihood of purchase.
+Create tutorials, tips and how-to content around your products.
+This positions your business as an expert and increases the likelihood of purchase.

 Behind-the-scenes content

 People are curious about what happens behind the scenes.
-Showcase your production process, team members, and company culture.
-This humanizes your brand and creates connection.
+Show your production process, team members and company culture.
+This humanises your brand and creates connection.

-The AI content creation tools can help produce variations of successful content at scale.
+The AI content creation tools can help with producing variations of successful content at scale.

 Influencer marketing and partnerships

-Influencer marketing is the backbone of many successful social commerce strategies.
-It's about finding the right people your target audience trusts and follows.
+Influencer marketing forms the backbone of many successful social commerce strategies.
+It is about finding the right people who your target audience trusts and follows.

-Micro-influencers (1,000-100,000 followers) often have higher engagement rates and cost less than major influencers.
-Their followers trust their recommendations more, resulting in better conversions.
+Micro-influencers (1,000-100,000 followers) often have higher engagement rates and cost less than large influencers.
+Their followers trust their recommendations more, which results in better conversions.

 Long-term partnerships